President's Update - August 24, 2021

 We are working on further details and will continue to provide you with updates as we have more information.

-- Our three residences are also guided by a policy that supports the safety of those students staying in and employees working at those sites.
-This includes treating the residents as a bubble with no visitors (other than support for move-in day), maintaining mask use in common areas, providing regular self-testing and access to vaccine clinics.
+- Our three campus houses are also guided by a policy that supports the safety of those students staying in and employees working at those sites.
+This includes treating the occupants as a bubble with no visitors (other than support for move-in day), maintaining mask use in common areas, providing regular self-testing and access to vaccine clinics.

 - We know this continues to be a challenging moment in time as news continues to focus on the pandemic here and around the world.
 We always encourage our community to access supports so important now more than any other time: